 to the running experience as well.
 It also helps absorb some of the shock when the foot hits the ground, thus reducing the risk of injury

 The upper of this shoe is constructed using a combination of synthetic and nylon materials.
 This allows for a durable upper that also has the right amount of give so your feet feel snug and supported but not suffocated.
-Also on that note, the upper of these shoes has large, breathable mesh holes to allow for maximum air flow.
+Also on that note, the upper of these shoes has a large, breathable mesh holes to allow for maximum airflow.
 This keeps feet cool and comfortable even on those long, hot, grueling adventures

 .
 The reduction of moisture inside the shoe reduces the risk for irritation and nearly eliminates the potential for blisters or hot spots to form.